Mark Pawsey

-Mark Julian Francis Pawsey (born 16 January 1957) is a British politician who has served as the Member of Parliament (MP) for Rugby since the 2010 general election.
+Mark Julian Francis Pawsey (born 16 January 1957) is a British politician who served as the Member of Parliament (MP) for Rugby from the 2010 general election until stepping down at the 2024 general election.
 He is a member of the Conservative Party.

 His father, Jim Pawsey, was the MP for Rugby from 1979 to 1983 and then for Rugby and Kenilworth until 1997, when he lost the seat in the general election to Labour's Andy King.

-On 5 December 2022 Pawsey announced his intention not to stand for re-election in the next general election.
+On 5 December 2022 Pawsey announced his intention not to stand for re-election in the 2024 general election.

 Education and early career

 Mark Pawsey grew up in Binley Woods, Warwickshire, England, and was educated at Lawrence Sheriff School in Rugby.
 He later attended the University of Reading, where he earned a degree in estate management.
 In 1982, he founded a company with his brother, supplying products to the catering trade, which was later bought by an FTSE 100 company.